tymyrddin/purple/source/docs/systems-architecture/architecture-as-model.md

 it cannot reliably inform design decisions, it cannot be trusted as a reference during incidents, and it cannot support communication between teams who need a shared understanding of the system.

-The SEM principle that errors are model failures rather than system failures applies here.
+SEM's principle that errors are model failures rather than system failures applies here.
 An architecture that consistently produces surprises during implementation is not a sign that the implementation team is incompetent.
 It is a sign that the architecture model encoded assumptions about the implementation context that turned out not to be true.
 The response to that finding is to correct the model, not to repeat the same assumptions with more insistence.